Lovely Planet: Reception

 The game received mixed reception, according to review aggregator Metacritic.

 Tyler Wilde of PC Gamer rated the game 82/100, calling the gameplay "great" despite being "merciless", but saying the presentation was "mediocre", as it was too "abstract" to be appealing.

 Tim Latshaw of Nintendo Life rated the Wii U version 6/10, comparing the contrast between its "cute" graphics and "technical" mechanics "like opening a Hello Kitty backpack and finding nuclear launch codes within".
 He stated that while "dedicated speedrunners" would enjoy it, its appeal was otherwise "limited".

 James Cunningham of Hardcore Gamer rated the game a 2/5, saying that the necessity for extremely precise gameplay "leech[ed] the joy out of the action".

 Sequels

 Two sequels were created following the game's release, Lovely Planet Arcade, a more puzzle-oriented first-person shooter, which released on July 22, 2016, and Super Lovely Planet, a third-person platformer in which the player controls a bouncing ball without any attacks, which released on July 28, 2017.
 Another sequel, entitled Lovely Planet 2: April Skies, was released on June 18, 2019.
+A third game in the series, Lovely Planet Remix, was released on November 12, 2021.